If you want decent rates from a widely acclaimed name in finance, you may want to look into an American Express® High Yield Savings Account (HYSA).

 Of course, you stand to earn more with longer terms and larger amounts of money, but any savings can be useful to start.
 One thing to remember however, is that savings accounts don’t guarantee interest the way CDs do.
 While you’ll lock in the interest rate for a CD, a savings account can change interest throughout the year which may mean less (or more) savings.

 What’s the Process for Opening an Account With American Express Bank?

-If you’re ready to open an account, you can follow the steps listed on American Express’ personal savings website.
-You’ll need to gather your information, which includes your Social Security number, email and home address, phone number, date of birth and account and routing numbers of an external bank account.
+If you’re ready to open an account, you can follow the steps listed on the American Express® website.
+The first page of the application process is shown here.
+You're given the option of opening a new account or retrieving a previously saved application.
+Then you’ll need to gather your information, which includes your Social Security number, email and home address, phone number, date of birth and account and routing numbers of an external bank account.
 You can call at any time to apply for an account, or complete the process yourself online.

 After you apply, you’ll receive email or online confirmation (or both) when your application is approved.
 American Express also sends a welcome kit through the mail after approval.
 The next step after your account application is approved is the initial deposit.
 American Express Bank needs to receive your high yield savings deposit within 60 days of approval.
 With CDs, you have 30 days.
 You can choose to mail a check, or you can link an external bank online and transfer funds digitally.
 American Express has no minimum opening deposits, which means you could open an account with 1 cent.
 You also won’t be charged any fees for having the account open.

 If you applied online, you’ll have a personal savings account that you can log into at any time.
 You’ll be able to track your savings and interest as well as manage and transfers or withdrawals from your online account.